Just a hint of the kind of rivalry and one-ups that are typical of the Fox family.

 Peter: (rolling his eyes) Start over.

 Jason: You're looking at a boy with two tickets to four consecutive showings of Star Wars!

-Saw It in a Movie Once: After Jason and Paige spill cola into Andy's computer, she urges him to fix it.
-He says he remembers seeing MacGyver do something similar.
-They need to pry the computer open, clean it out... and then hook it up to bicycle.
+Saw It in a Movie Once: After Jason and Paige spill cola onto Andy's keyboard, Paige urges Jason to fix it.
+Oddly, despite being the nerd that he is, his only expertise in the matter consists of a MacGyver episode in which MacGyver hooked a computer up to a bicycle.
 Or maybe it was a minivan.